Parole records reveal Saskatchewan suspect's brutal story

 The risk assessment tools showed that Sanderson was in the medium to high and high risk categories for reoffending.

-The statutory release came with six conditions that forbade Sanderson from drinking alcohol and drugs, required him to follow a treatment plan for substance abuse and domestic violence, and refrain from sexual relations with women without written permission from his parole officer.
+The statutory release came with six conditions that prohibited Sanderson from drinking alcohol and drugs, required him to comply with a substance abuse and domestic violence treatment plan, and refrain from sexual relations with women without written permission from his parole officer.

 Sanderson was also ordered to avoid people involved in crime and drugs, and was forbidden from contacting four people identified only by their initials.